NanoComp/meep/doc/docs/Python_User_Interface.md

 En = sim.add_energy(...)
 ```

-to store the energy object in a variable. `add_energy` initializes the fields if necessary, just like calling `run`, so you should only call it *after* setting up your `geometry`, `sources`, `boundary_layers`, `k_point`, etcetera.
+to store the energy object in a variable.
 You can create as many energy objects as you want, e.g. to look at the energy densities in different objects or in different frequency ranges.
 Note, however, that Meep has to store (and update at every time step) a number of Fourier components equal to the number of grid points intersecting the energy region multiplied by `nfreq`, so this can get quite expensive (in both memory and time) if you want a lot of frequency points over large regions of space.

 Once you have called `add_energy`, the Fourier transforms of the fields are accumulated automatically during time-stepping by the `run` functions.
 At any time, you can ask for Meep to print out the current energy density spectrum via: